LAULENESE02001/Inforkeep/README.md

 # Inforkeep
-Inforkeep is created by LAULENESE.PAKASOA
+The founder of this app is LAULENESE.PAKASOA